rbms-bsc/DCRMR/_pages/Preface/Acknowledgments.md

 + Audrey Pearson
 + Amy Tims

 This work was not performed solely by the editorial group.
-Thanks as well to all of the John Attig and Robert Maxwell for laying the foundation of this work and to all task force members through the development of this standard, including the Descriptive Cataloging of Rare Materials Task Force (2014-2017):
+Thanks as well to John Attig and Robert Maxwell for laying the foundation of this work and to all task force members through the development of this standard, including the Descriptive Cataloging of Rare Materials Task Force (2014-2017):

 + Francis Lapka, chair
 + Morag Boyd